aamirdjearam/LTSI-Support-Bot-WriteUp/README.md

 ![LTSI Support Bot](https://i.imgur.com/44oVJl0.png)

 The bot will interface with the customer and if the customer is just looking to get redirected to the appropriate help page, the bot will pull a saved version of that webpage or tutorial video from a private S3 Bucket (private due to HIPAA requirements).
 If the request is level 2 helpdesk or higher, the bot will generate an e-mail ticket that is already pre-formatted which will be sent to the correct LTSI Support e-mail address.
+By having pre-formatted e-mails, the team is able to quickly respond to support requests and have the correct team member handle tickets.
+It also makes data analysis easier if the tickets can be pre-sorted.

-The
+### Creation